inf380p/fall2021/_posts/elliott/2020-09-09-logic-and-control.md

 # Announcements and Q&A

 * Check out the People page!
 You'll soon be able to update these bios, and they'll appear on your posts automatically.
+* There was an incorrect due date on the trinket assignments.
+Don't worry about it!
 * Community engagement - Get started now!
 Here are [some webinars](https://guides.lib.utexas.edu/data-and-donuts) from the UT libraries.
 * Open Source contributions: Extra Credit
+* blocks in python
 * Vocab?
+* How's it going so far?

 # Review Last Time